bruvellu/terebratalia-wnts/2-text/wnt.md

 Given the importance of specific ligand--receptor contexts for the outcome of Wnt signaling [@van-Amerongen2009-md; @Niehrs2012-ku], we compiled the data above to describe the combination of Wnt ligands, Frizzled receptors, and antagonist genes being expressed in the different tissues of *T. transversa* embryos throughout ontogeny.

 We were able to identify distinct transcriptional subregions, each expressing a unique combination of ligands, receptors, and antagonists, along the brachiopod embryonic axes.
-At the onset of gastrulation, late blastula embryos exhibit two ectodermal Wnt subregions corresponding to the animal and vegetal tissues ({@fig:earlysum}A).
+At the onset of gastrulation, late blastula embryos exhibit two ectodermal Wnt subregions corresponding to the animal and vegetal tissues ({!@fig:earlysum}A).
 Tissues in the animal pole express Wnt antagonists and all Frizzled genes (except *fz9/10*) but no Wnt genes, while the tissues in the vegetal pole express four ligands (*wnt8* and *wnt16* more broadly) within a *fz1/2/7* and *fz9/10* receptor context.
 At this stage, the endomesoderm expresses the same ligands as vegetal tissues, except for *wnt4*, but *fz1/2/7* is the only receptor expressed in the invaginating archenteron.
 From early to mid gastrula, animal and vegetal Wnt subregions subdivide due to changes in the relative position between receptor domains and the upregulation of other ligands.
-Notably, a subapical Wnt subregion differentiates in the early gastrula, characterized by the expression of *fz4*, *wnt8* and *wnt5*, when *fz5/8* and *fz4* become no longer coexpressed at the animal pole ({@fig:earlysum}B).
+Notably, a subapical Wnt subregion differentiates in the early gastrula, characterized by the expression of *fz4*, *wnt8* and *wnt5*, when *fz5/8* and *fz4* become no longer coexpressed at the animal pole ({!@fig:earlysum}B).
-Likewise, two Wnt subregions emerge in the mid gastrula from the initial vegetal landscape when *fz9/10* expression becomes subterminal---one midbody, continuing to express *fz1/2/7*, *fz9/10*, *wnt7*, and *wnt16*, and one posterior, expressing only *fz1/2/7* and several Wnt genes ({@fig:earlysum}C).
+Likewise, two Wnt subregions emerge in the mid gastrula from the initial vegetal landscape when *fz9/10* expression becomes subterminal---one midbody, continuing to express *fz1/2/7*, *fz9/10*, *wnt7*, and *wnt16*, and one posterior, expressing only *fz1/2/7* and several Wnt genes ({!@fig:earlysum}C).
 Finally, at the late gastrula stage, *fz9/10* is cleared from a portion of the midbody and *fz1/2/7* is cleared from the posterior end, giving rise to an additional midbody subregion expressing *fz1/2/7*, *wnt5* and *wnt16*, and to another subregion at the posterior end expressing only Wnt but no Frizzled genes ({@fig:summary}A).
 Therefore, from late blastula to the elongated late gastrula, we observe a progressive differentiation of ectodermal Wnt subregions, from the initial animal and vegetal ones, to the six distinct subregions along the anteroposterior axis of the embryo ({@fig:summary}A, @tbl:landscape).